pivotal/docs-tap/getting-started.md

       --api-resource=rabbitmqclusters
     ```

-1. After federation, the `rabbitmq.com/v1beta1` API is also available in the Workload Cluster.
+1. After federation, verify the `rabbitmq.com/v1beta1` API is also available in the Workload Cluster by running:
-   Verify this by running:

     ```
     kubectl --context WORKLOAD-CONTEXT api-resources